naufalD/Monte-Carlo-Pi/README.md

 $$P = x^s+a_1x^{s-1}+a_2x^{s-2}+\dots+a_{s-1}x+1$$
 <br/>

-and use the coefficients of the polynomial to obtain the direction numbers with the recurrence relation defined as <br/>
+with coefficients $a_i$ being either 0 or 1 and use the coefficients of the polynomial to obtain the direction numbers with the recurrence relation defined as <br/>

 $$v_i = a_1v_{i-1}\ ^\wedge \ a_1v_{i-2} \ ^\wedge \ \dots\ ^\wedge \ a_{s-1}v_{i-s+1}\ ^\wedge \ v_{i-s}\ ^\wedge \ (v_{i-s}>>d)$$
 <br/>